hmc-cs111-spring2023/cs111-hw2-georgia/language-design.md

 If many persons work side by side, and the best work is added with care and good taste, a great deal can be added in a short time" [Steele, 1998].
-I think that Steele would argue that there one great way to make the cost of DSL creation low, is to allow for collaboration through making the DSL code open source.
+I think that Steele would argue that there one great way to make the cost of DSL creation low is to allow for collaboration through making the DSL code open source.

 ---